superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 - Created an S3 bucket using CDK
 - Launched an EC2 instance in the public subnet
 - Configured the EC2 instance to use Systems Manager Session Manager
-- Created a CloudWatch alarm for the EC2 instance
 - Successfully connected to the EC2 instance using Session Manager
+- Successfully uploaded a file to the S3 bucket
+- Successfully verified the bucket policy

 If you're encountering issues, check the following:

 - Verify that the S3 bucket was created successfully
 - Ensure the EC2 instance has the correct IAM role for Systems Manager access
 - Check that the VPC endpoints for Systems Manager are correctly configured
-- Verify that the CloudWatch alarm is set up with the correct metrics

 ## Best Practices and Security Considerations